oortcloud/unofficial-meteor-faq/README.md

 var foo = __meteor_bootstrap__.require('foo');
 ```

-Note that this will probably work for you local development, but you my have more trouble if you try to use that command when you deploy somewhere, depending on how much control you have over the deployment environment.
+Note that this will probably work for you local development, but you may have trouble if you try to use that command when you deploy somewhere, depending on how much control you have over the deployment environment.

 Some info for you:
 - *.meteor.com deploys will only have node modules that are included in the current buildpack available.